-- Stop any downloads or programs that may be using your connection while running the test.
+- Be sure to stop any downloads or programs that may be using your connection while running Speed Test Plus.

 - When using a wireless connection, there may be wireless interference.
 Try using a wired Ethernet connection instead.

-- Try rebooting your modem or router and run the test again.
+- Try rebooting your modem or router and then running the test again.

 What is “Throughput” and what factors affect my results?

 There are many factors that impact your speed test results.
 Throughput problems in your local area network, IP or access overhead, and network design all play a role.
 Please read the definitions and examples below to learn more about these factors.

 Download is a measure of how fast your connection delivers content to your computer or local area network.